 However, many oak species are threatened with extinction and oak-dominated ecosystems are declining worldwide.
 Furthermore, oak acorns cannot be seed banked through conventional methods; so long term ex situ conservation of threatened oak species must be through living collections.
 In order to prevent extinctions and ensure healthy oak populations for the future, conservation efforts must integrate tailored in situ protection and management activities in coordination with genetically diverse ex situ collections of living trees.

-In response to the global threats facing oak species, The Morton Arboretum, Botanic Gardens Conservation International, and Fauna & Flora International launched the Global Oak Conservation Partnership in 2015.
-The Partnership supports oak conservation in three regional oak diversity hotspots: Mexico & Central America, the United States, and China & Southeast Asia.
+In response to the global threats facing oak species, The Morton Arboretum, Botanic Gardens Conservation International, and Fauna & Flora International launched the Global Oak Conservation Partnership in 2015, which became the Global Conservation Consortium for Oaks (GCCO) in 2019, adopting GTC’s Global Conservation Consortia approach.
+The GCCO supports oak conservation in three regional oak diversity hotspots: Mexico & Central America, the United States, and China & Southeast Asia.

 - To identify the highest priority oak species for action.